mavroudisv/Crux/README.md

-#Encrypted Statistics for Tor
+#Crux: Privacy-preserving Statistics for Tor

-TES is a complete system enabling end-users to submit queries for statistics on private data, collected as a stream from the TOR network.
+Crux is a complete system enabling end-users to submit queries for statistics on private data, collected as a stream from the TOR network.

 ##Overview